conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 The bit I'd dreaded for months.
 The bit I lost sleep over.
 The bit I'd effectively done 4 times but was still terrified of.

 A gentle start leads to one of the big splits in the route.
 You do *not* go to Cahirsiveen in the KWU.
 That's a spur.
 You go hard left off-road and up a very steep uphill.
 Then it's viciously steep up and down on some very nasty terrain for what feels like days.
-If the weather is bad, this may break you.
+If the weather is bad, this may end your race.

 Be incredibly careful with navigation.
 In my big recce I got turned around in the dark and ended up re-tracing most of my steps back to Foilmore.
 It nearly broke me.
 I was so tired, I even convinced myself that I hadn't gone wrong and the Russians had hacked all the GPS satellites.